From University Graduate to Soldier in an Interstellar Conflict: I Got Isekaied to an Alien World at War

 This navy blue bike was truly a great thirteenth birthday present.
 A neck and back support seat; handles that provided the best of grip; tire plates in black with the text ‘RiderX’ beneath a gold arch, and a rear wire mesh bicycle basket.
 I couldn’t have asked for more.

 As I peddled the bike out of the barn and onto the dirt access road, I felt free.
-Wind hitting my cheeks and uprooting my hair.
-Birds chirping.
-Crops lying idle under the sun.
-Little ol’ Sato Moriyama was going places.
-I can only go up from here.
+Wind hit my cheeks and uprooted my hair; birds chirping.
+Crops lying idle under the sun - Little ol’ Sato Moriyama was going places; only up from here.

-I slammed my soles on the road’s surface, kicking up tiny clouds as it brought me to a halt so I could determine where the strange sound originated.
+I slammed my soles on the road’s surface, kicking up tiny clouds to bring me to a halt so I could determine where the strange sound originated.

-What was firm ground beneath the tires morphed to a vast pool of vibrant indigo, sucking not just me, but the barn, my childhood home, the chicken coops and the various starches, grains, vegetables and fruits like quicksand.
+What was firm ground morphed to a vast pool of vibrant indigo, sucking not just me, but the barn - my childhood home - the chicken coops and the various starches, grains, vegetables and fruits like quicksand.

 I jumped off my bike, but it only meant my legs were the restart of my descent into the void.
-My struggle in breaking free proved futile.
-All I did was waste energy as heads of what seemed to be life forms crafted from what looked like blood vessels attached to elongated bodies of the same makeup and thick and very protruding lips popped up to gobble what they could.
-As they sucked in air, the barn, the silos of wheat, barley and corn, his family home, the animals, and even my parents… my parents… my dear loving parents, were gone.
+Struggling to break free proved futile.
+All I did was waste energy as heads of what seemed to be lifeforms crafted from what looked like blood vessels attached to elongated bodies of the same makeup.
+Their thick and very protruding lips popped up to gobble what they could.
+As they sucked in air, the barn, the silos of wheat, barley and corn, my family home, the animals, and even my parents… my parents… my dear loving parents, were gone.

-The indigo void in tandem with the creatures cleaned up everything they can, and once they were done, they vanished.
+The indigo void in tandem with the creatures cleaned up everything, and once they were done, they vanished.

 That was my last memory of Earth.

-Now I’m stuck in the midst of a conflict between the alien natives – the Cloup – and the invaders – the Caxhels.
+Now I’m stuck in the midst of a conflict between the alien natives – the Gloup – and the invaders – the Caxhels.

-I have given up on trying to return to Earth.
-All I have now is my composite material suit and my anger.
+I have given up on returning.
+All I have is my composite material suit and my anger.